thinkcompany/think_dev-standards/development-standards/accessibility.md

 - Describe the purpose of the image, rather than the image itself.

-- Text included in the image should be included in the alt attribute text.
+- Include text included in the image in the alt attribute text.

 - A complex graphic, such as a flow chart or graph, will sometimes be accompanied by a real-text description nearby in the HTML markup.
 If that is the case, make sure the entirety of the information in the picture is provided in the accompanying text and provide an empty string for the alt value `alt=""`.
 Otherwise, included supplemental or summarization information in the alt text attribute.